carab9/enigma-decrypt/README.md

 C++ and C++ libraries: iostream, string, fstream, vector, map, tuple, algorithm

 ## Technical Skills
-Decryption algorithm for Enigma-2 machine using C++ STL containers, such as vector, map, and tuple.
+Decryption algorithm for Enigma-2 machine using C++ STL containers, such as vector, map, and tuple and a few function in STL algorithms.

 ## Results
 The decrypted text printed in stdout.